 Medications: Illicit drugs, inhalants, prescription and over-the-counter medications, and even certain herbal products can affect the unborn baby.
 Check with your doctor or pharmacist before using any medications and herbal products.

 Some artificial sweeteners: Aspartame, sucralose, and acesulfame-potassium are used in many foods such as soft drinks, desserts, yogurt, fruit spreads, salad dressings, chewing gum, and candy.
 Although evidence shows that these artificial sweeteners are safe for pregnant women, use them moderately.
 Avoid using saccharin or cyclamates.

 Fish and shellfish: Certain fish may contain high levels of mercury, which can affect the baby's developing nervous system.
-Limit fresh/frozen tuna, escolar, swordfish, marlin, orange roughy, and shark to no more than 150 grams per month.
-Also, have no more than 300 grams of canned albacore (white) tuna per week.
+Limit fresh/frozen tuna, escolar, swordfish, marlin, orange roughy, and shark to no more than 150 grams per month, and canned albacore (white) tuna to no more than 300 grams per week.
 Avoid raw or undercooked shellfish such as oysters, mussels, prawns (shrimp), and crab.
 These may cause severe food poisoning if contaminated by bacteria.

 Milk and milk products: Avoid unpasteurized milk and cheese.
 This includes cheeses such as feta, brie, Camembert, blue cheeses, and goat cheese.
 These foods may contain bacteria called listeria, which are harmful to unborn babies.